-topic control utility potential commitment
+topic control utility potential trust commitment

-find-issue -
+find-issue - some

-avoid + -
+avoid + - some

-attack + - - -
+attack + - - - some

-negotiate + - +
+negotiate + - + some

-advocate + +
+advocate + + some

-success + mutual
+success + moderate mutual

-failure + negative
+failure + very low negative

 Table 1.
 Choosing Negotiation Strategies based on Factors.

 For Find-issue, the two main actions are requesting a topic from the meeting initiator, and proposing a topic.
 The initiative parameter for the agent determines this choice.
 With no initiative, the agent will not bring up the topic at all.
 With a medium level, the agent will ask for the topic.
 If the agent has high initiative and control, it will introduce a high utility topic.